trickstertwo/xlog/README.md

 # xlog

-A high-performance, modular logging facade with a zerolog-style builder API, pluggable backends (adapters), and a deterministic, swappable time source powered by [xclock](https://github.com/trickstertwo/xclock).
+A high-performance, modular logging facade with a chainable builder API, pluggable backends (adapters), and a deterministic, swappable time source powered by [xclock](https://github.com/trickstertwo/xclock).

 xlog focuses on:
 - Dependability and simplicity in application code